-The project costs seem too high or too low given the proposed project.
+The project costs appear to be too high or too low given the proposed project.
 The partners have not been clear on how they will finance their contribution.
 The split of costs and grant between partners is unbalanced.
 There is inappropriate use being made of subcontractors.